Follow

 4. Collaborative work

-Integrating your platform with Google Drive opens it up to many new features and functions, most significantly in Library.
-The easiest way to tell if you have a Google-integrated Library is to go to Library and open the action menu above the Browse column and see if there is an option to "Open Library in Google Drive".
+Integrating your platform with Google Drive opens it up to many new features and functions in Library.
+The easiest way to tell if you have a Google-integrated Library is to go to Library and open the action menu at the top of column just to the right of the navigation panel and see if there is an option to "Open Library in Google Drive".

 ablib09.png

-If you’re a Librarian, then a Google Drive sub-menu will appear on the Add New menu (accessed via the "+" icon in the action bar).
-From here you can copy existing items from your Google Drive to your Library Volume.
+If you’re a Volume Librarian, then a Google Drive sub-menu will appear on the Add New menu (accessed via the "+" icon in the action bar).
+From here, you can copy existing items from your Google Drive to your Library Volume.

 ablib11.png

-Or you can create new Google items (Docs, Sheets, Slides, or Forms) from the sub-menu.
+Volume Librarians can also create new Google items (Docs, Sheets, Slides, or Forms) from the sub-menu.
 Click on the item you want to create and it will automatically be saved to your Volume once you title it.

 GoogleLib5b.PNG

-Then, to edit your Google item, just double-click or right-click > View on the item in your Library, and it will open in a new browser tab, ready to go.
+Then, to edit your Google item, just double-click or right-click > View on the item in your Library, and it will open in a new browser tab.

 viewedit3.png